 A functioning tire pressure monitoring system (TPMS) must be used with your RFT tires.
 Because these tires ride so well even without inflation pressure, the TPMS may be necessary to alert you of an inflation pressure loss condition.
-When alerted, follow the instructions in your vehicle owner's manual and see "Run-Flat or Low Tire Pressure Operation," the following section in this manual.
+When alerted, follow the instructions in your vehicle owner's manual and see "Run-Flat or Low Tire Pressure Operation," the next section in this manual.

 The vehicle or TPMS manufacturer may advise checking the TPMS regularly to confirm it is in working order.
 In addition, a new pressure sensor, certain components, or reprogramming may be necessary when a tire is serviced.
-Consult your vehicle owner's manual, vehicle manufacturer, or a Bridgestone Firestone Run-Flat Certified Retailer for questions regarding TPMS operation and service.
+Consult your vehicle owner's manual, vehicle manufacturer, or an authorized Bridgestone or Firestone retail location for questions regarding TPMS operation and service.